Community Foundation of Western Massachusetts

 Overview

 Founded in 1991, the Community Foundation of Western Massachusetts serves Franklin, Hampshire, and Hampden counties, connecting generous donors with community needs across the region.
-The foundation manages multiple grant programs totaling millions in annual distributions, with a strategic focus on equity and opportunity for all.
-Their approach emphasizes collaborative problem-solving and supporting effective nonprofits, particularly those led by people of color.
+The foundation manages multiple grant programmes totalling millions in annual distributions, with a strategic focus on equity and opportunity for all.
+Their approach emphasises collaborative problem-solving and supporting effective nonprofits, particularly those led by people of colour.
 The foundation believes in creating a region with "access, opportunity, and a satisfying quality of life" for all residents, now and for generations to come.

 Funding Priorities